pelafustan/progra-avanzada/README.md

 ### Prerequisites

-I encourage you to use the latest version available of [Python](https://www.python.org/downloads/), but any `python --version >=3.6` should work.
+I encourage you to use the latest available version of [Python](https://www.python.org/downloads/), but any `python --version >=3.6` should work.
 The current version is `3.8.2`.

 The scripts was written on GNU/Linux, so I suggest you to run on a distro of your choice.

 So far no other packages/modules are needed.
 If this last changes, I'll let you know.

+EDIT FOR `project-1`: the project uses `pandas` library, so you need to install it.
+On ArchLinux, use `sudo pacman -S python-pandas`.
+For Debian-based distros, `sudo apt-get install python3-pandas`.

 ### Installing